 Carleton B. Edwards Chemistry Scholarships

-To be considered for a Carleton B. Edwards scholarship we need the following:
+To be considered for a Carleton B. Edwards scholarship, we need the following:

-- Completed online application form.
-This application form includes an essay describing why you are interested and planning to major in chemistry or biochemistry, highlighting any significant experiences.
+- Personal essay.
+The application form includes an essay describing why you are interested and planning to major in chemistry or biochemistry, highlighting any significant experiences.
 If you have participated in any independent studies and/or research projects that you did in a chemistry course or other science course, please describe those as well.

 - Additional examples.
 You may also include/attach examples (reports, etc.) of any special work or projects you have done that involved chemistry or other science experiences.

 To remain eligible, you must maintain a 2.0 GPA and make reasonable progress toward a chemistry or biochemistry degree.